NessoTechnologies/cdi-acs/README.md

 ## Sources

 **Primary Dataset**: [US Chronic Disease Indicators (CDI)](https://catalog.data.gov/dataset/u-s-chronic-disease-indicators-cdi).
 All fields from this dataset are included.
 Only a single year is included (where YearStart and YearEnd are the same).
 The year is included in the file name.
+This dataset is sourced from the CDC, and is in the public domain.

 **Enrichment Dataset**: [American Community Survey (ACS) Demographic and Housing Estimates](https://data.census.gov/cedsci/table?q=United%20States&tid=ACSDP1Y2019.DP05&hidePreview=true).
 Only population estimates and margins of error are included from this dataset, and only for the matching gender and race/ethnicity segments from the primary data.
 Only data from the same year represented in the primary data are included.
+This dataset is sourced from the Census Bureau, and is in the public domain.

 ## File Format